Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

-By email marketing tools I mean tools whose major focus is on sending your customers manual or automated email campaigns.
+By email marketing SaaS tools, I mean tools whose major focus is on sending your customers manual or automated email campaigns.
 These include welcome emails, onboarding tips, special deals, etc.

 In the world of email marketing tools, MailChimp holds a very special place.
-Everyone has heard of them, tried them at least once in their business.
+Everyone has heard of them and tried them at least once in their business.
 And likes their website design a lot (or is it just me?).

-MailChimp is a great tool for creating well designed and carefully targeted email marketing campaigns.
+MailChimp is one of the greatest SaaS tools for creating well-designed and carefully targeted email marketing campaigns.
 You can craft any email layout you wish with their drag-and-drop email builder and built-in image editor.

-What makes MailChimp stand out is their features for ecommerce projects.
+What makes MailChimp stand out is its features for eCommerce projects.
 You can connect your store with it to automatically send product recommendations based on visitors’ preferences.

 BTW, if you thought of MailChimp as of email tool, you’re in for a treat.
 It also has features for setting up Facebook and Instagram ads as well as Google remarketing ads, creating landing pages and pop-up forms, and even designing postcards.
 Does everything but launching spaceships to Mars.

-eSputnik is yet another email marketing automation tool.
+eSputnik is one of the best SaaS tools for email marketing automation.
 But before we jump right into what eSputnik has to offer in this area, it’s worth mentioning they offer SMS campaigns together with web and mobile push notifications.

 Email marketing is their core functionality, though.
 Here’s what they have to offer in this area:

 Important to note that eSputnik’s scenarios are also drag-and-drop, which allows you to create as complex a scheme as possible.

 10. Stripo — email templates builder